Sift Client Ingestion¶

 Topics Covered¶

-- Batch Sending: Efficiently sending multiple flows at once
+- High-Performance Batch Sending: Efficiently sending multiple flows using FlowBuilderPy

 This example shows the simplest way to send telemetry data to Sift: